 If you book on our website you enjoy our fantastic benefits for guests who book directly!

 * valid on daily rates, cannot be combined with other discounts

 » General terms and conditions

 Get a little pretaste of our hotel

-In the summer of 2022, we will continue to focus on your safety to ensure that you have a carefree break.
+In the winter of 2022/23, we will continue to focus on your safety to ensure that you have a carefree break.